landrok/yousign-api/README.md

 ```

-Good news, our token is available.
+Good news, your token is available.
 ________________________________________________________________________

 Responses and data